osxi/butler-api/README.md

 ## Deployment instructions

-[@jakecraige](github.com/jakecraige) can do pushes to produciton after your changes are merged into master and testa rea passing.
+[@jakecraige](github.com/jakecraige) can do pushes to production after your changes are merged into master and tests are passing.